-September 25, 2014 – To reduce risks, EPA proposed a Significant New Use Rule (PDF) (34 pp, 144 kb, About PDF) which would require EPA review of 15 nonylphenols (NPs) and nonylphenol ethoxylates (NPEs) before reintroducing these chemicals into commerce.
+September 25, 2014 – To reduce risks, EPA proposed a Significant New Use Rule which would require EPA review of 15 Nonylphenols (NPs) and Nonylphenol Ethoxylates (NPEs) before reintroducing these chemicals into commerce.
 NPs and NPEs are a potentially harmful class of chemicals that are toxic to aquatic organisms.
+EPA will take comment on the proposal until December 1, 2014.

 August 28, 2014 – EPA released final TSCA Work Plan Chemical Risk Assessments for DCM, ATO, and HHCB.
 The DCM assessment identified health risks to workers and consumers who use these products, and to bystanders in workplaces and residences where DCM is used.